dcsaorg/DCSA-Certification-ToolKit-API-Provider/README.md

 # DCSA-Certification-ToolKit-API-Provider
 Concept version of a new certification toolkit.

-The DCSA certification toolkit will be used to test a given implementation of DCSA's OpenAPI against the reference test suite to ensure that all endpoints are behaving as expected.
+The DCSA conformance toolkit will be used to test a given implementation of DCSA's OpenAPI against the reference implementation of API to ensure that all endpoints are behaving as expected.

 ### Technology Stack
-* Java 17
+* OpenJDK Java 17
+* Spring boot
+* Nodejs
+* Postman/Newman
-* Cucumber
+* Maven
-* RestAssued/TestNG
+* JSON

 ### Project Setup
 #### 1. Clone the repository